osilander/203.311/Week12/Week12.md

 hist(low.read.counts[,1], breaks=0:200-0.5, xlim=c(0,12), xlab="Number of mapped reads", ylab="Number of genes", main="Poisson or not?")
 ```

-You'll note that even though we specified that the mean of our distributions should be four, there are **many** genes that have more than twice as many mapped reads, some with three times as manmy mapped reads, some with 1/4 as many mapped reads, and a number with zero mapped reads.
+You'll note that even though we specified that the mean of our distributions should be four, there are **many** genes that have more than twice as many mapped reads, some with three times as manmy mapped reads, some with 1/4 as many mapped reads, and a number of genes with zero mapped reads.
 Should we conclude that the genes with zero mapped reads are actually not expressed? **No!** It is simply sampling noise that has prevented us from observing reads that map to these genes.

-We should have sequencing data that is *deeper* - i.e. has more reads per sample.
-Also note that this distribution has a relatively long tail - there are probably even some genes with read counts of ten or eleven (in fact we can calculate the exact fraction we would expect).
-Let's go ahead and do that.
+In fact we should have made sure that our sequencing data that is *deeper* - i.e. has more reads per sample and thus on average, more reads per gene.
+Regardless, let's test how well our gene and read counts match the Poisson.
 We can use `R`'s built-in exact calculator of Poisson probabilities, `dpois()`

 ```R
 # Make sure your histogram window is still active